Here2ServeU/python-projects/calculator/README.md

 ---

-# Next Project: Deploying The Calculator To The Internet
+# Next Project: Make The Calculator Accessible Over The Internet